 Nowadays the majority of people worry about their health and generally try to ensure their body is in good shape.
 People talk about fitness and work out routines on a day to day basis.
-Hopefully our short fitness vocabulary will be useful to you next time you talk about your level of fitness or your exercise routine in English.
+Hopefully, our short English fitness vocabulary will be useful to you next time you talk about your level of fitness or your exercise routine in English.

-First of all, the word Health is sometime used incorrectly.
+First of all, the word HEALTH is sometime used incorrectly.
 Make sure you use it is a noun.

 ex.
 My health is my wealth. – A very common English expression but it is very important.

 The word HEALTHY is an adjective so again make sure you only use it in this way.
 Adjectives in English describe nouns and pronouns.
 We can place adjectives either before a noun or after a verb.